 There are other reasons that call for accurate documentation of client encounters.
 Massage therapists who do insurance billing will need to have documentation that shows what the impairments and functional limitations were, what treatments were provided, and what progress was made towards therapy goals.

-Subjective section of a SOAP note
+What goes in the subjective section of a SOAP note?

 This section contains information that the client tells you.
 It is the client’s self-report.
 Symptoms go in this section.
 The subjective section should be in a detailed, narrative format.
 You can also include any relevant direct quotes from the client here (use quotation marks around the client’s statement).